Creation Farmer Training Course

 Genesis 3:19

-God named the earliest Biblical humans Adam and Eve, which—in ancient Hebrew—translate to “Man” and “Life.”
-Adam’s name is likely related to the Hebrew word ‘adama, meaning “ground” or “soil.”
+Adam and Eve, named by God, translate to "Man" and "Life" in ancient Hebrew.
+Adam's name is believed to be related to 'adama, meaning "ground" or "soil."

 Respecting God’s Original Creation

-Through our efforts to focus attention on the living soil and its ability to support all Earthbound Creation, the DC Catholic Farming Network is developing a Creation Farming course to train participants as small-scale food producers.
+Through its initiatives to emphasize how important living soil is and its ability to sustain all earthbound life forms, the DC Catholic Farming Network is developing a Creation Farming course to train people to be small-scale food producers.

-The hybrid course will educate participants through monthly online lectures that explore relevant topics that advocate for sustainable and regenerative farming methods.
+The hybrid course will teach participants through monthly online lectures on topics that promote sustainable and regenerative farming practices.

-A series of practical fieldwork sessions—held near St. Thomas More Catholic Parish in the District of Columbia—will demystify the food production process for participants who always thought about growing their own food, but never knew where to start.
+Practical fieldwork sessions—held near St. Thomas More Catholic Parish in Washington, D.C.—will show the food production process to those who have thought about growing their own food but didn't know where to start.

-Anyone can grow their own food.
-What’s more, they can grow their own food while minimizing the use of nonrenewable resources (e.g., synthetic inputs, plastics, and fossil fuels).
+Anyone can grow their own food, and they can do it while reducing dependence on nonrenewable resources like synthetic inputs, plastics, and fossil fuels.

-Working in harmony with living Creation is a challenge, but it can be learned and the DCCFN can teach anyone how to do it.
+Working with living Creation has its challenges, but it's a skill you can learn, and the DCCFN knows how to teach anyone to do it.